dyn20/Writeups-CTF/TamilCTF/BecomeAdmin/README.md

 ![](img1.png)

 They said that noway to register, I try to login in login page.
-Of course it's not success but I get the path : `/account/login`
+Of course it's not successful but I get the path : `/account/login`

 Try to change the path to `/account/register` and I get register page: